Call for Presentations

 - CASB reserves the right to edit presentation titles and descriptions for length and clarity.

-- Presentation proposals may be submitted online only at our Call for Presentations webpage.
-The deadline for submissions is Monday, July 1, 2013
+- Presentation proposals may be submitted online only at our Call for Presentations Form.
+The deadline for submissions is Tuesday, July 15.

 School Board/Superintendent/Community Partnerships – Learn the different roles and responsibilities of the board and superintendents, as well as how to collaborate and develop long-term successful relationships inside and outside the system.